Ashb87/Quiz-Ms-Project-Two/README.md

 ### Responsive Testing

 To help with the responsiveness of my project I was using chrome dev tools throughout the build of the game.
 This helped to see how the game would adapt to different screen sizes and devices.
 It helped me choose appropriate font sizes so to not look too large and also enabled me to determine at which point I would need to add a media query.
 After testing with the dev tools I only ended up adding a media query for small screens 575px and smaller.
-This was necessary so that the questions and answers didn't appear too large on mobile devices, but I found that anything larger than this, everything still displayed nicely on the screen.
+This was necessary so that the questions and answers didn't appear too large on mobile devices.
+I found that on any screen larger than this, everything still displayed nicely on the screen.

 As well as using the chrome dev tools I also tested the site myself across as many different devices that I had access to.
 Theese included **Iphone xr,** **Iphone 12,** **Ipad mini,**
 **Samsung galaxy tablet,** **Apple macbook air** and a 21.5 inch **Apple imac** These devices gave me a good variation of the most common screen sizes used.
 The game responded well to each of the different screen sizes and displayed as I intended.